squirrelnest/nba-draft/README.md

 # parameters

-teamName: string - the full team name you want to check, for example "Golden State Warriors"
+`teamName`: string - the full team name you want to check, for example "Golden State Warriors"

-# to install and run
+# to install

 `npm install`

+# to run

-`npm run test`
+`npm run test` and check test console to see results OR
+`node src/nba.js` to see an example with Golden State Warriors